NunoSempere/nunosempere.com/blog/2023/12/06/long-list-ai-questions/index.md

 - ★ AI Index 6: Relative AI Skill Penetration The US / China / India / UK / Israel / Canada / South Korea / Germany will have a value of y in 2025/2030/2035

-- ★ How much money will the US/EU and EU governments put into providing compute to academic AI researchers by 2027/2030/2035?
+- ★ How much money will the US and EU governments put into providing compute to academic AI researchers by 2027/2030/2035?

 - ★★★ (FT) Will the [US/Chinese] [government/military] openly announce a project with the goal of building AI "as capable/intelligent as a human" by 2026/2030/2045?
   - Note: "Openly announce" would require some operationalization.
 In particular, it's not clear how to access all the things that the US government "announces".